kenburcham/algorithmia-php/README.md

 For API documentation, see the [PHPDocs](https://algorithmia.com/docs/lang/PHP)

 ## Installation
-Packing is coming soon, but for now you can clone this repository and copy the Algorithmia folder into your project and point to it with your autoloader or add use statements directly.
+Packaging is coming soon, but for now you can clone this repository and copy the Algorithmia folder into your project and point to it with your autoloader or add "use Algorithmia;" statements directly.
+You'll also need to run "composer update" to get the packages the client needs.

 ## Authentication
 First, create an Algorithmia client and authenticate with your API key: